henrysxie/intro_python/exercises/4_lemonade_accounting.md

 - It takes 4 lemons to make a lemonade
 - Each lemon costs 50 cents
-- Cost of the lemonades is your only expense
+- Cost of the lemons is your only expense
 - Your selling each lemonade for $5
 - When prompted, the user will input valid integer values